jrr8/opener/README.md

 6) My python implementation of the database is in `db.py`.
-I commented the code where appropriate, but the base idea is that the `_DataModel` class is an abstract class of which each table in the database has a concrete subclass.
+I commented the code where appropriate, but the base idea is that the `_DataModel` class is an abstract class of which each table in the database is a concrete subclass.
     * Note that in this implementation the "database" is started from scratch each time the program starts.
 Obviously a more robust design would be required in practice